Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

-Figure \ref{fig2}(a) presents the fully self-consistent DFT+DMFT calculated correlated electronic structure of the 1313 La$_3$Ni$_2$O$_7$ at 20 GPa.
-The momentum-resolved spectral function $A(\mathbf{k},\omega)$ reveals pronounced band renormalization effects, with the Ni-$e_g$ bandwidth reduced from 4 eV in DFT calculation to approximately 2.5 eV in DMFT calculation, indicating strong electronic correlations in the 1313 La$_3$Ni$_2$O$_7$.
-Around the M point, the bands originating from the TL subsystem become flattened due to renormalization effects, and the bonding band slightly crosses the Fermi level, leading to the $\gamma$ pocket on the FS.
+Figure \ref{fig2}(a) presents the charge fully self-consistent DFT+DMFT calculated correlated electronic structure of the 1313 La$_3$Ni$_2$O$_7$ at 20 GPa.
+The momentum-resolved spectral function $A(\mathbf{k},\omega)$ reveals pronounced band renormalization effects, with the Ni-$e_g$ bandwidth reduced from 4 eV in DFT calculation to approximately 2.5 eV in DMFT calculation.
+Around the M point, the bands originating from the TL subsystem become flattened due to renormalization effects, and the bonding band slightly crosses the Fermi level, leading to the $\gamma$ pocket on the Fermi surface (FS).

-To further elucidate the characteristics of the bands near the FS, Figure \ref{fig2}(b) and (c) show the orbital-resolved imaginary part of Matsubara self-energy function $\mathrm{Im}\sum (i\omega_n)$ and orbital-resolved spectral functions $A(\mathbf{k},\omega)$.
-The self-energy function $\mathrm{Im}\sum (i\omega_n)$ of the SL subsystem exhibits distinct behaviors between $d_{z^2}$ and $d_{x^2-y^2}$ orbitals at low frequencies.
+To further elucidate the characteristics of the bands near the FS, Figure \ref{fig2}(b) and (c) show the orbital-resolved imaginary part of Matsubara self-energy function $\mathrm{Im}\sum (i\omega_n)$ and orbital-resolved spectral functions $A(\omega)$.
+The self-energy function of the SL subsystem exhibits distinct behaviors between $d_{z^2}$ and $d_{x^2-y^2}$ orbitals at low frequencies.
 Specifically, the SL-$d_{z^2}$ orbital manifests Mott physics, whereas the SL-$d_{x^2-y^2}$ orbital displays a large intercept at zero-frequency, indicating the intrinsic strong correlations of the SL subsystem.
-This is consistent with the well-known Mott-insulating nature of La$_2$NiO$_4$~\cite{RAO1984266,PhysRevB.75.012414,PhysRevB.80.144523}.
-The local spectral functions $A(\mathbf{k},\omega)$ of the SL subsystem exhibit a pronounced difference from those of TL subsystem near the Fermi level.
 Note that the $d_{x^2-y^2}$ orbital exhibits a tiny spectral function intensity in the vicinity of the Fermi energy.
-However, the spectrum is dispersed throughout the entire momentum space, without manifesting well-defined quasiparticle excitations, as illustrated in Fig.\ref{fig2}(a).
-Therefore, the SL subsystem behaves as a nearly insulating bad metal, characterized by a gap near the Fermi level and the large imaginary part of self-energy, consistent with previous studies~\cite{PhysRevB.110.155145,PhysRevB.111.125111}.
+However, the spectrum is dispersed throughout the entire momentum space, without manifesting well-defined quasi-particle excitation, as illustrated in Fig.\ref{fig2}(a).
+This behavior is fundamentally different from that of a doped Mott insulator that becomes superconducting upon carrier doping, where coherent quasiparticles typically emerge.
+Here, despite charge transfer between two subsystems, the SL subsystem remains incoherent.
+Moreover, ARPES measurements have not detected any Fermi surface from the SL subsystem~\cite{34}.
+These observations collectively rule out the SL subsystem as a viable host for superconductivity.
+Therefore, the SL subsystem behaves as a nearly insulating bad metal, characterized by a gap near the Fermi level and the large imaginary part of self-energy.